kafiarifin/ReactTokenAuth/README.md

 - Foundation
 - Restful API

-SignUp first, so you can log in.
+SignUp first, so you can LogIn https://kafi-hacktiv8.firebaseapp.com/.